dongmengxi/dongmengxi.github.io/_pages/publications.md

 author_profile: true
 ---

-I work in convex geometry.
-I am especially interested in the isoperimetric problems of geometric invariants, and the Minkowski problems for geometric measures.
+I primarily work in convex geometry, and I am especially interested in the isoperimetric problems of geometric invariants, and the Minkowski problems for geometric measures.
+I'm also fascinated by PDE theory and functional analysis.

 I am partially supported by a general program of the National Natural Science Foundation of China (12071277), and a key program of the Science and Technology Commission of Shanghai Municipality (20JC1412600).